-If a matching template is not found in those locations, the search is repeated in each parent directory until the view path’s root is reached, e.g.:
+If a matching partial template is not found in these locations, the search is repeated in each parent directory until the view path’s root is reached, e.g.:

 A partial called with no arguments is rendered with the same scope as its parent template.
 This is useful for breaking larger templates up into smaller chunks for readability.
 For example:

 <h1>About us</h1> <%# Split this template into 3 partials, all sharing the same scope %> <%= render :introduction %> <%= render :location %> <%= render :contact_form %>

-Otherwise, partials accept keywords arguments, which become the locals when for rendering the partial.
+Otherwise, partials accept keywords arguments, which become the partial’s locals.
 For example:

-The view controller’s context object remains part of the scope for every partial, regardless of whether any arguments are passed.
+The view’s context object remains part of the scope for every partial rendering, regardless of the arguments passed.